mmisw/mmiorr-docs/CONTRIBUTING.md

 #### Who uses these documents?
 Referencing the ORR

-While the examples in the documentation may need to use the original path in the main ORR instance at http://mmisw.org, try to refer to the software in a location- and source-independent way (e.g., not "the mmisw.org application" or "MMI's ORR application", but "this ORR application".
+While the examples in the documentation may use the original path in the main ORR instance (at http://mmisw.org), try to refer to the software in a location- and source-independent way (e.g., not "the mmisw.org application" or "MMI's ORR application", but "this ORR application".